DLP Specification

 This explains why traditional frameworks fall short.
 A compliance checklist with 50 items applied to an organization making thousands of daily decisions across hundreds of contexts does not fail because the checklist is wrong.
 It fails because its variety is structurally insufficient for the variety it must govern.
 A project management system that tracks work state but not authority, evidence, or constraint does not fail because it tracks the wrong dimension — it fails because it tracks too few dimensions.
 The nine irreducible primitives (§4) are the requisite variety claim: nine independent governance dimensions, each answering a question no other primitive addresses, validated through removal, merger, and sufficiency testing (§4.2).

-§3.2.3 Step 3: Specific Structural Subsystems Are Required (Beer 1972–1985)
+§3.2.3 Step 3: Specific Structural Subsystems Are Required (1972–1985)

 The DLP's nine primitives map to these subsystems structurally, not analogically — both frameworks solve the same control problem (maintaining viability in complex environments) and arrive at functionally equivalent components from independent starting points. §8, Table 8.2.1 specifies the full structural correspondence.
-The convergence extends further: no published work prior to DLP maps COSO's five internal control components to Beer's five VSM systems, yet the correspondence is direct (§8, Table 8.4.1).
+The convergence extends further: no published work prior to DLP maps COSO's five internal control components to the five VSM systems, yet the correspondence is direct (§8, Table 8.4.1).
 Two traditions — compliance arising from accounting fraud, cybernetics arising from neurophysiology — converge on the same five structural requirements.

 §3.2.4 Step 4: The Model Predicts State Transitions (LeCun 2022)